inveniosoftware-contrib/flask-notifications/docs/index.rst

 Then, we reuse Redis as a broker too.

-In case you want to use another broker as *RabbitMQ*, you can implement the Pub/Sub or Fan-Out pattern by yourself by extending the ``PubSub`` type.
+In case you want to use another broker as *RabbitMQ*, you can implement the Pub/Sub or Fan-Out pattern by yourself by extending the ``Backend`` type.

 .. code-block:: python